-In the Kingdom of Ice is a narrative non-fiction book on the Jeannette expedition to reach the Open Polar Sea, an widely held believe in an ice-free sea in the North Pole.
-Of course this sea being non-existent results in the crew being stuck on the ice for 2 years before their ship sank.
-What follows is their journey to, and through, Siberia in small boats.
+In the Kingdom of Ice tells the story of the Jeannette expedition that had the objective of reaching the Open Polar Sea (a widely held believe in an ice-free sea in the North Pole).
+Of course this sea being non-existent results in the crew being stuck on the ice for 2 years before their ship finally gave up and sank.
+What follows is their harrowing journey to the closest piece of land, Siberia, in small boats.

 Book Summary & Notes